saivivek55/Detecting-and-Classifying-Defects-In-Chips-With-ComputerVision/README.md

 1. Upload essential files to an S3 bucket
 2. On your EC2 instance:
-   - Install Python and dependencies
+   - Install Python and other dependencies
    - Download application files from S3
    - Configure AWS credentials
    - Run the Flask application (with Gunicorn/uWSGI for production)